After we've connected lost people to Jesus, we need to encourage life-changing discipleship.

 "I want to see a real movement of God in my country," said conference attendee Heloísa Ladeia from Brazil.
 "I want to put what I see here into practice."

-Korea Campus Crusade for Christ staff members believed so strongly in the power of encouraging life-changing discipleship that the host country raised $4 million to cover all the in-country expenses for conferees.
+Korea Cru staff members believed so strongly in the power of encouraging life-changing discipleship that the host country raised $4 million to cover all the in-country expenses for conferees.
 The Koreans banked on this potential return on investment: that visiting students would go to the 6,000 most unreached campuses in the world.

 The JESUS Film Project® recently finished a video tool called "Following JESUS" to help mentor people who attended a screening of the JESUS film.
 Convinced that discipleship is not a one-time event, they have also seen thousands of churches planted as a result of people turning to Christ after watching the film.
 One mission agency calculates that the JESUS film played a major role in planting 750,000 of the 1 million new churches around the world in the last 10 years.